kismetwireless/kismet-docs/devel/plugin.md

 Plugins are a double-edged sword: In their current implementation, plugins are full first-class citizens in the Kismet ecosystem;  a plugin can perform any action Kismet native code can perform, and are given a direct reference to the internal Kismet module system.

-## Plugin Code
+## Plugin code

-Plugins are shared objects (.so files) with pre-defined functions.
+Plugins are shared objects (.so files) with pre-defined functions, HTML and Javascript code, or external binaries launched over IPC which communicate with the Kismet server.
+Plugins can combine all of these aspects.

-## Plugin Locations
+## Plugin locations
 Plugins can be installed into one of two locations:

 * System-wide plugins are installed into `[datadir]/kismet/plugins/` where `[datadir]` is the parameter passed to `./configure --datadir=...`.
 It defaults to `/usr/local/`.